Samityy/GDPS-Browser-Basic/README.md

 //*-

-Web Hosters i suggest on to where to use this template
+Web Hosters i suggest (to use this template)

-1- x10Hosting 2-000WebHost
+1- x10Hosting
+2- 000WebHost

 //*-